Escape from Fort Stanton

 The Escape from Fort Stanton occurred on November 1, 1942, when four German sailors escaped from an internment camp at Fort Stanton, New Mexico.
-There were other minor escape attempts from the fort, however, the incident in November 1942 was the most successful and the only one to end with a shootout.
-One German was wounded as result and the three remaining prisoners were sent back to Fort Stanton.
+There were other minor escape attempts from the fort, but the incident in November 1942 was the most successful and the only one to end with a shootout.
+One German was wounded as a result and the three remaining prisoners were sent back to Fort Stanton.

 Background

 Fort Stanton, located about seven miles northeast of Capitan, was an old United States Army post from the Wild West days, but when World War II began, a camp was built at the site for German and Japanese internees.
 Most of the German prisoners, including the four involved in the escape, were crew members of the SS Columbus, a luxury liner that was sunk by her own crew 400 miles off the coast of Virginia, United States, on December 19, 1939.
-The camp at Fort Stanton was originally built specifically for the crew of Columbus, which amounted to over 400 men, and was also the first American internment camp for civilians opened during the war.
-The guards were members of the United States Border Patrol, rather than the army.
+The camp at Fort Stanton was originally built specifically for the crew of Columbus, which amounted to over 400 men.
+It was also the first American internment camp for civilians opened during the war.
+The guards were United States Border Patrol members rather than the army.
 Fort Stanton was chosen because there were abandoned buildings from the Civilian Conservation Corps adjacent to the fort, which could be utilized, and there was also a hospital nearby.
 Furthermore, "the location ensured that any pro-Nazi activities would be isolated in this rather lonely part of New Mexico."

-The first of the internees to arrive at Fort Stanton came in January 1941.
+The first internees to arrive at Fort Stanton came in January 1941.
 At that time, the post was still under construction, so the Germans were tasked with building accommodations for the newcomers.
 The Germans built four barracks, a kitchen, a mess hall, a laundry room, lavatories and washrooms, shops, an officer's quarters, and a medical dispensary.
 There were also gardens for fresh produce, a recreation hall, and a swimming pool in which "mini-Olympic" competitions were held with the local population.

 At first, the camp resembled more of a small town than a prison.
-The Germans were allowed a lot of freedom because the United States and Germany were not yet at war, but after Adolf Hitler's declaration on December 9, 1941, permission to go to Capitan, or hike in the nearby mountains, was no longer obtainable.
-For two years the German sailors had waited to go home, and now that the war had begun they were no longer being held as "distressed seamen", but rather enemy aliens that could only be released when the war was over.
-It was at this time that the guard towers and barbed wire fences were built.
+The Germans were allowed much freedom because the United States and Germany were not yet at war.
+Still, after Adolf Hitler's declaration on December 9, 1941, permission to go to Capitan or hike in the nearby mountains was no longer obtainable.
+For two years the German sailors had waited to go home, and now that the war had begun, they were no longer being held as "distressed seamen" but instead as enemy aliens who could only be released when the war was over.
+At this time, the guard towers and barbed wire fences were built.